 Maybe it’s because I’m the middle of seven kids that I’ve always seen myself as a facilitator.

-When my kids ask me what I do, I tell them I am a bridge-builder, helping people find the best ways to connect their thoughts and feelings through conversation.
+When people ask me what I do, I tell them I am a facilitator, a coach and a bridge-builder, helping groups of people find the best ways to connect their thoughts and feelings through conversation.
 The more contentious and complicated the ideas, the more exciting the challenge.
-Maybe that’s why I was drawn to helping people collaborate in the virtual world, where you have no visual cues to guide you.
-And, when you add in cultural and language differences, navigating through communications challenges has suddenly become a whole lot more interesting.
+Maybe that’s why I was drawn to helping virtual and hybrid teams collaborate.
+When you factor in cultural and language differences, navigating through communications challenges becomes a lot more interesting.

 I feel lucky to love what I do.
 One reason is that my clients’ challenges are so varied, and we learn from each other all the time.
-As president of Guided Insights, I get to wear a bunch of different hats: Meeting facilitator, virtual leadership coach, facilitation skills trainer, business writer, workshop designer, cross-cultural communications consultant, keynote speaker, and more.
+As president of Guided Insights, I get to wear a lot of different hats: Meeting facilitator, virtual leadership coach, facilitation skills trainer, business writer, workshop designer, cross-cultural communications consultant, virtual trainer, keynote speaker, and more.

 When I am not working for Guided Insights, I act as a facilitator for the Communities for Restorative Justice, working with youthful offenders who struggle to make reparations and get back on track.
 The foodie in me likes to teach cooking (Thai and Indonesian are specialties), serve elaborate dinners, grow my own vegetables, and impart my love of good food on anyone who’s willing to listen, including (sometimes) my kids.